Chinese Medicine for blood and heart

 Angiogenesis is a major pathological component of diseases such as cancer and coronary heart disease.
 Although major advances have been made and encouraging clinical results obtained, safer and more effective approaches are required.
 The identification of new drugs from plants has a long and successful history, and certain proangiogenic and antiangiogenic plant components have been used in traditional Chinese medicine (TCM) for thousands of years.
 Similar to Western combination therapy, TCM uses mixtures of plant extracts, termed fufang, to maximize efficacy and minimize adverse effects or toxicity.
 More evidence-based research and chemical optimization of these compounds could further enhance the effectiveness of these plant-based medicines in angiotherapy.

-Traditional Chinese Medicine and heart disease: what does Western medicine and nursing science know about it?
+Traditional Chinese Medicine and heart disease: what does Western medicine and nursing science know about it

 Patricia Davidsona, b, Karen Hancocka, Dominic Leungc, Esther Angd, Esther Changa, David R. Thompsone and John Daly, , a